reportportal/docs/src/md/src/UserAccount/RestorePassword.md

 4. Follow the link from the email.
 The Restore Password form will appear.

 5. Fill in the restore password form and click the "Change Password" button.
-Now you can login ReportPortal with the new credentials.
+Now you can log in ReportPortal with the new credentials.

 [ ![Image](Images/userGuide/userAccount/restorePassword.png) ](https://youtu.be/MCUAIDHVEXU)

 >**Note:**
-GitHub user cannot restore password on ReportPortal.
+GitHub user cannot restore the password on ReportPortal.